-Students graduating from the programme are in great demand in the Stockholm area as well as in the rest of Sweden, Europe and the world.
-There are many job opportunities in sectors that are directly associated with metallurgy – such as iron, steel and other metal producing industries (powder metallurgy, hard metal etc.).
+Graduates from the programme are in great demand in Stockholm and the rest of Sweden, Europe and the world.
+There are many job opportunities in sectors directly associated with metallurgy – such as iron, steel and other metal-producing industries (for example, powder metallurgy and hard metal).
 However, as a material specialist with outstanding knowledge about metals, you will find that your knowledge is of importance in the automotive industry, manufacturing industry, aerospace industry, companies in the energy sector, the public sector, the environmental sector or private enterprises.
-Graduates from the programme can be found at companies such as Sandvik, SSAB, Outokumpu, Swerim and Scania.
+Graduates from the programme work at a huge selection of companies, such as Sandvik, SSAB, Outokumpu, Swerim and Scania, to name a few.

 The programme also provides a solid scientific foundation for further research studies at KTH or abroad after graduating.